 - Proactively verify that the security controls that you implement provide the intended level of information and cyber security.

 - Be independently reviewed by an assessor who will understand their business risk and verify their effectiveness

 - Raise the awareness of information risks in businesses their supply chain

-- Give themselves, customers, and their supply chain, a level of assurance equivalent to ISO/IEC 27001
+- Give themselves, customers, and their supply chain, a level of assurance equivalent to ISO/IEC 27001 and similar standards.

 The IASME Governance Standard uses a framework to determine your risk profile which considers:

 - How outsourced (including cloud) services are used?